np-core/np-phybeast/README.md

 **Step 1**

 Prepare the `YAML` configuration files with your prior specification and model settings.
-Templates can be found at [`np-core/nanopath/nanopath/templates`](https://github.com/np-core/nanopath/tree/master/nanopath/templates) or can be produced with the corresponding tag:
+Templates can be produced with the corresponding tag:

 ```
 np beastling template --model bdss --out bdss.yaml